konstantinosKatsamis/DataStructures-DoubleEndedQueue/README.md

 1. Add First                         --> Add an element at the front of the queue

-2. Remove First                      --> Delete and return the item at the front of the queue
+2. Remove First                      --> Delete and return the element at the front of the queue

 3. Add Last                          --> Add an element at the end of the queue

-4. Remove Last                       --> Delete and return the item at the end of the queue
+4. Remove Last                       --> Delete and return the element at the end of the queue

 5. Get First                         --> Get the first element of the queue